wcko87/beatoraja-english-guide/Downloading-Songs.md

 If the download link on the original submission page is broken, you might also be able to get the song by downloading an [event pack](#event-packs) for the event the song is in.
 Also see [download trick for broken Dropbox links](#download-trick-for-broken-dropbox-links).

+- If the song has a chart in a popular table, the song download might be mirrored here: [BMS Library](https://bms.kyouko.moe/torrent/BMS_Library/)
+  - These song download mirrors contain some sabuns as well.

 You might also be able to find a download link to the song by searching it on [LR2IR](http://www.dream-pro.info/~lavalse/LR2IR/search.cgi).
 See the section on [finding songs on LR2IR](#using-lr2ir-to-find-songscharts) below.

 To look for the sabun, there are a few places to check:
 - Look up the chart on [LR2IR](http://www.dream-pro.info/~lavalse/LR2IR/search.cgi), to see if it has a download link.
 [Tips on searching on LR2IR](#using-lr2ir-to-find-songscharts)
 - You may be able to find it on [BMS Sabun Uploader](http://gnqg.rosx.net/upload/) or [Stella Uploader](https://stellabms.xyz/uploader).
 This is especially true for more recent sabuns.
-- The song download might be mirrored here: [BMS Library](https://bms.kyouko.moe/torrent/BMS_Library/), especially if the song has a chart in a popular table.
-These song download mirrors contain some sabuns as well.
 - If the charter has a website, you may be able to find it on their website.
 - If the charter has uploaded an autoplay of the chart to youtube, the youtube description may have a link to the chart.
 - If the chart is part of a [Difficulty Table](Difficulty-Tables), the table itself may contain the link to the chart.